 Language

-Indonesia’s marine biodiversity and complex fisheries are threatened by climate change impacts, unsustainable management and illegal, unregulated, and unreported (IUU) fishing.
+Indonesia’s marine biodiversity and complex fisheries are threatened by climate change impacts, unsustainable management, and illegal, unregulated, and unreported (IUU) fishing.
 Together, these factors are hindering the country from fully realizing long-term socio-economic benefits from its oceans.
-To protect biodiversity and sustain productive, profitable fisheries, the United States and Indonesia partner to promote healthier marine ecosystems.
+To protect biodiversity and sustain productive, profitable fisheries, the United States and Indonesia have partnered to promote healthier marine ecosystems.

-The long-term viability of Indonesian fisheries depends on the country’s exceptional marine biodiversity.
+The long-term viability of Indonesian fisheries depends on the survival of the country’s exceptional marine biodiversity.
 Located in the Coral Triangle, Indonesia is the global epicenter of marine biodiversity.
-The country is home to 76 percent of the world's coral species and 37 percent of the world's coral reef fish species, as well as interconnected habitats of coral reefs, mangroves, and seagrasses that are among the most important and productive ecosystems in the world.
-With more than 2.2 million fishers and 12 million people participating in the fisheries sector, the sustainability of Indonesia’s fisheries is vitally important for livelihoods, food security, ecosystem services, and biodiversity conservation.
+The country is home to 76 percent of the world's coral species, 37 percent of the world's coral reef fish species, as well as interconnected habitats of coral reefs, mangroves, and seagrasses that are among the most important and productive ecosystems in the world.
+With more than 2.2 million fishers and 12 million people participating in the fisheries sector, the sustainability of Indonesia’s fisheries is crucial for livelihoods, food security, ecosystem services, and biodiversity conservation.

 USAID Indonesia's Marine and Fisheries Portfolio